Christmas Help for Families in Need

 Many families go through hard times during the Christmas and holiday season.
 Fortunately, there are charities and organizations that can help.
 Churches and religious groups, nonprofit organizations, local businesses, food pantries, and government agencies collect food and clothing for the poor, help pay utility bills, provide Thanksgiving and Christmas dinners, and give Christmas presents to children.

-Organizations that Offer Gifts and Help to Families During the Holidays
+Organizations that Offer Help to Families During the Holidays

 - The U.S. Department of Health and Human Services provides assistance through programs like SNAP (Supplemental Nutrition Assistance Program).

 If you are already registered for government sponsored welfare programs, ask your caseworker to add your name to their approved list of Christmas charity recipients.

 - Toys for Tots is a program sponsored by the U.S. Marine Corps that gives toys and other gifts to children.
 Gifts are usually distributed on December 23 and 24.

 - The Salvation Army offers programs such as Thanksgiving meal delivery, Adopt-A-Family, Dress-A-Child, and Christmas food distribution.

 - The United Way has local Christmas bureaus in cities and towns across the United States that help low-income families with meals and gifts.